sberts/ansible-desktop/README.md

-# ansible-desktop
+# linux-desktop

-The files in this repo will help setup a Linux desktop and install my favorite software.
+This repo contains ansible and terraform files to help automate the setup a Linux desktop and install my favorite software.

+BACKUP ALL OF YOUR DATA BEFORE USING THESE FILES.

 Supported OS: Ubuntu 20.04 lts